How to Make a Career Choice When You Are Undecided

 8 Steps to Choosing a Career

-With thousands of options, how will you pick a career that's right for you?
+With thousands of options, how will you choose a career that's right for you?
 If you don't have any idea what you want to do, the task may seem insurmountable.
 Fortunately, it isn't.
-Put enough thought into it, and you will increase your chances of making a good decision.
+Follow an organized process and you will increase your chances of making a good decision.

 Before you can choose the right career, you must learn about yourself.
 Your values, interests, soft skills, and aptitudes, in combination with your personality type, make some occupations a good fit for you and others completely inappropriate.

-Use self-assessment tools, often called career tests, to gather information about your traits and, subsequently generate a list of occupations that are a good fit based on them.
+Use self-assessment tools, and career tests to gather information about your traits and, subsequently, generate a list of occupations that are a good fit based on them.
 Some people choose to work with a career counselor or other career development professionals who can help them navigate this process.

 Make a List of Occupations to Explore